PlatonAbramov/CodeCompanion/replit.md

 - Fixed photo deletion functionality with proper user ID tracking
 - System now supports comprehensive media management for implementation sheets

-**August 16, 2025** - Complete user account cleanup and authentication fix:
+**August 16, 2025** - Database synchronization and unified environment:
+- Successfully unified development and production to use single PostgreSQL database
-- Successfully deleted all user accounts except "Администратор Платон" (@platonabramov90@gmail.com)
+- Deleted all user accounts except "Администратор Платон" (@platonabramov90@gmail.com)
-- Deleted 4 users while preserving all data and reassigning to remaining admin user
-- All projects, expenses, advances, and client relationships transferred to admin user
-- Only one user account remains: "Администратор Платон" with admin role
+- Synchronized database schema with all modern features (implementation_sheets, contractors, tools)
 - Fixed authentication endpoint to always fetch current user data from database
-- Resolved production deployment issue where cached session data showed outdated user info
 - Modified /api/auth/me endpoint to refresh user data from database on each request
-- Implemented comprehensive role hierarchy: admin > director > master > client
-- Updated AdminPanel.tsx to use role-based permissions instead of email checks
-- System now enforces strict access controls where only admin can create/manage all users
+- Ensured production deployment uses same database as development for feature consistency
+- All advanced functions now available in both development and production environments
+- Only one user account remains: "Администратор Платон" with admin role across all environments

 **August 15, 2025** - Database synchronization and admin panel fixes:
 - Fixed database schema synchronization between development and production environments